Harsha-Vardhan-Bojja/DRM_KMS/drm_mode_EGL/README.md

 ./cube_demo >> render_report.txt

-2. **Performance Notes & Optimization Needs:**
+**Performance Notes**

-The application currently runs at ~40 FPS under optimal conditions.
+The application currently runs at ~250+ FPS under optimal conditions and renderd in loop for 1000 frames.

-After 250+ frames, the performance drops to 1–5 FPS.